cartopher/automateSanGIS/README.md

         self.current_month_folder = None
 ````

 ### buildDirectory() Method
-Now that we have Created our Class and Constructor, we are Free to Access and Modify our Objects Attributes in our Methods.
+Now that we have created our Class Constructor,, we are free to accesss and modify our Class Objects Attributes in our Methods.
-For our first Class Method, we will Build our Directories to Ensure all ZIP files are Downloaded and Organized into Specific Directories.
+For out first Class Method, we will build out directories to ensure all ZIP files are downloaded and organized into specific output directories.
 ````
     def buildDirectory(self):
         """Creates "date-stamped" subdirectories,